Studying in Germany

 - the nationwide NC: This applies to courses in medicine, pharmacy, veterinary medicine and dentistry.
 These study places are allocated centrally by the Foundation for University Admissions.

 The DAAD has regional offices worldwide with country-specific information in the respective national language.
-Websites with information in EU languages are available in the following languages:
+Information is available online on the DAAD EU country pages in most EU languages under the following :

 Please note: Please note that the admission procedures for EU citizens are different than for students from third countries.